-By majority vote the Commission may authorize the Chair, you to require he supposed the often and so and testimony of witnesses relating to any matter under consideration or investigation by under consideration or investigation by the Commission.
+By majority vote the Commission may authorize the Chain to tequire by supposed the often data of and best mony of witnesses relating to any matter under consideration or investigation by the Commission.
 Witnesses so summoned shall be paid the same fees and mileage that are paid to witnesses in the courts of the United States.

-§ 571.9 Subpoens of documents and other items.
+§ 571.9 Subpoena of documents and other items.